Kizito24/sorting_algorithms/README.md

 **Repo:**

--   GitHub repository: `sorting_algorithms`
+-   GitHub repository:  `holbertonschool-low_level_programming`
+-   Directory:  `0x1B-sorting_algorithms`
 -   File:  `2-selection_sort.c, 2-O`

- Done?
-Help Check your code Ask for a new correction QA Review

-### 3\.
-Quick sort
+#### 3. Quick sort  mandatory

-mandatory

-Score: 0.00% (Checks completed: 0.00%)

-Write a function that sorts an array of integers in ascending order using the [Quick sort](https://alx-intranet.hbtn.io/rltoken/_pBTrH0Xyo4BRmQn4CtnMg "Quick sort") algorithm
+Write a function that sorts an array of integers in ascending order using the  [Quick sort]
 -   Prototype:  `void quick_sort(int *array, size_t size);`
 -   You must implement the  `Lomuto`  partition scheme.
 -   The pivot should always be the last element of the partition being sorted.
--   You're expected to print the `array` after each time you swap two elements (See example below)
+-   You’re expected to print the  `array`  after each time you swap two elements (See example below)

 Write in the file  `3-O`, the big O notations of the time complexity of the Quick sort algorithm, with 1 notation per line:

 -   in the best case
 -   in the average case